GoFetchDeliveries/Tasks/README.md

 * For example we can write in an email: "I am currently stuck with #23.
 Help!".
 Or, in the "Tech Fixes" spreadsheet we can add a column "Issue #" with value `23` for this task.

-* In any Github document, we can just write text "[#2](https://github.com/GoFetchDeliveries/Tasks/issues/2)" (with relevant number) and it will be automatically linked to the issue.
+* In an issue comment, one can just write [#2](https://github.com/GoFetchDeliveries/Tasks/issues/2) and it will be automatically linked to the issue.

 <img src="https://github.com/GoFetchDeliveries/Tasks/raw/master/Graphics/issue_number.png" width='398' alt='Issue number'>